IntelLabs/ParallelAccelerator.jl/README.md

 calls to the same function will not.

 ParallelAccelerator performs aggressive optimizations when it is safe to do so.
-For example, it automatically infers equivalence relation among array variables, and will fuse adjacent parallel loops into a single loop.
-Eventually all parallel patterns are lowered into explicit parallel `for` loops internally represented at the level of Julia's typed AST.
+For example, it will automatically infer size equivalence relations among array variables, and skip array bounds check whenever it can do so.
+Eventually all parallel patterns are lowered into explicit parallel `for` loops internally represented at the level of Julia's typed AST, and agressive loop fusion will try to combine adjacent loops into one and eliminate temporary array objects that store intermediate rsults.

 Finally, functions with parallel for loops are translated into a C program with OpenMP pragmas, and ParallelAccelerator will use an external C/C++ compiler to